filelize/filelize-java/README.md

 }
 ```

-## Filelize for Test Data Mock
+## Filelize for Test Data Setup

+So you are working on setting up test data scenario for your unit test.
+This manual process is typically involving alot of boilerplate code.
+This is especially true when working on complex classes that contain many fields and collections.
-So you are working on a unit test and need to mock an external service or just a large internal object, to be able to make a meaningful test.
+What we usually need is the presence of a value, where only a few values are important to be able to make a meaningful test.
-Here are some steps you could take to get your test-data mock:
+Here are some steps you could take to setup your test data:

-1. Create a filelizer service that saves your objects to a test data folder
+1. Create a Filelizer service that saves your objects or collections to a test data folder
 ```java
 Filelizer filelizer = new Filelizer("src/test/resources/testdata");
 ```
 2. Run the application with the scenarios that you wanna test.
-Make sure to save the result for each scenario, e.g. `filelizer.save("unitTest1", something);`
+Make sure to save the result for each scenario, e.g. `filelizer.save("somethingTest1", something);`
-3. Now you should have some test data files in your testdata folder like: `.../testdata/unitTest1.json` and `.../testdata/unitTest2.json`
+3. Now you should have some test data files in your testdata folder like: `.../testdata/somethingTest1.json` and `.../testdata/somethingTest2.json`
 4. Create a test and load your test data
 ```java
 @Test